europace/baufi-passende-vorschlaege-api/README.md

     end
     deactivate a
 ```
-### request financial proposals
+### Request financial proposals

-To find the right financial proposals we some data.
+To find the right financial proposals we need some data.
 There are no mandatory-fields, but the more data we get, the more accurate the results will be.
+Please note [using without privacy statement](#usage-without-privacy-statement).

 We recommend the following fields for buying or build with Bauträger to get relevant financial proposals:
 - einkommenNetto